Discover more from Remnant | MD

 With this knowledge in hand, I informed the many trainees in my department that there were hundreds of trainees who had still not complied with the booster.
 The likelihood that any action would be taken against them was very low - especially if they collectively decided to send the administration a message: enough is enough.

 Unfortunately, they had become well-trained cowards - submitting to every idiotic demand.
 And again, they complied.
+Every single one of them.
 Many of them waited until the very last day.

 On the day of the deadline - there was an announcement in the press: